Some agency groups won't send delegates to Cannes Lions in October

 An Omnicom spokesman declined to comment.

-Dentsu Aegis Network told Campaign it could favor a "virtual showcase" for the awards to celebrate the creative work.
+Dentsu Aegis Network told Campaign it could favour a "virtual showcase" for the awards to celebrate the creative work.

 The group did not say whether it plans to send staff to Cannes Lions but said: "Our priority is to protect the livelihoods of our people, partner with our clients through these challenging times and nurture and support our communities who are suffering."